-In medieval times Newark was one of the largest towns in Nottinghamshire, which is reflected in the size of the Church, which is the tallest in the County and reputedly the fifth tallest in England.
+In medieval times Newark was one of the largest towns in Nottinghamshire, which is reflected in the size of the Church, the tallest in the County and the fifth tallest in England.

 The building in front of the Parish Church in the picture below is the Moot Hall.
 The Hall was built in 1708 on the site of an earlier "King's Hall".
 It was used for meetings of the Manor Court, the Quarter Sessions, and other official business.
 But don't be deceived—this 'old' building was demolished brick-by-brick in the 1960s and rebuilt to the original plans, using the original bricks.